ToukoJouko/ToukoJouko/README.md

 ## Hello!

 My name is Touko Pakarinen.
-I am a 3rd year CS student in the University of Eastern Finland.
+I am a CS student in the University of Eastern Finland.
-Currently my main focus is in learning fullstack-web development, and improving my skills in the languages/technologies i have listed in the _skills_ section.
+Currently my main focus is in learning fullstack-web development.

 Here in my github you can find projects i have created as a part of my studies or in my freetime.